ipatch/chrisrjones_web/README.md

 - [ ] #fe #react see if i can recreate the chatgpt login page, the little email animation to top of box thingy
 - [ ] #fe #react create a footer component
-- [ ] #fe #react only show logout button if a user is logged in
+- [x] #fe #react only show logout button if a user is logged in
 - [x] #fe #react need to preserve state through hot reloads, will be useful later on
 - [ ] #fe #react what's a good way to see the code of the actual components in my browser dev tools?
-    - as of right now when opening the debugger tab i'm seeing the entire app bundle ie. `app.bundle.js` 👎️
+    - as of right now, when opening the debugger tab i'm seeing the entire app bundle ie. `app.bundle.js` 👎️
 - [x] if using app as an API only how can i authenticate with the app using a frontend framework such as react
 - [x] fix the user registration process, ie. when i register an account the app throws and error as seen below
     ```